carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 But, there is more to communication than choosing a platform!

 ### The Learner Experience: Challenges and Opportunities (5 min)
-Online learners are most often joining your workshop from home, just as you are likely joining us from your home now, and will very likely be teaching or helping from home!
+Online learners are most often joining your workshop from home and will very likely be teaching or helping from home!

 'Home' can look very different to different people.
-Sometimes, features of a home environment can impact participation in an online workshop in new and different ways.
-Some effects can be positive!
-But where features of a learner's environment create barriers, a little advance planning can go a long way.
+Sometimes, features of a home environment can impact participation in an online workshop.
+Some effects can be positive, but some can create barriers as well!
 Consider the home enviroment and equipment along with other potential accessibility issues, and plan accommodations wherever possible.

 > ## Breaking Down the Learner Experience